pgsamila/openMat/README.txt

 CORE APPLICATIONS
 - LpSensor: The core library to manage communication with LPMS devices.
 Most applications in this directory use this library.
 - LpmsControl: An application to control and use LPMS devices.
+- LpMocap: LpMocap human motion capture software.

 EXAMPLE APPLICATIONS
 - LpmsSimpleExample: A simple example on how to use the LpSensor library
-- LpMocapOS: Open-source version of the LpMocap human motion capture software
 - LpmsSanAngeles: Virtual reality application demo using an LPMS device for viewpoint control in a 3D environment
 - LpmsBNativeAndroidLibrary: Java class for acquiring data from LPMS-B on an Android device